penelopepark/Snake-Game/README.md

 ## **Summary**
 A classic snake game where players control a snake to collect food, grow longer, and avoid collisions.

-This game was made bc...
+This game was made to explore fundamental concepts of programming, such as object-oriented design, clean architecture, SOLID principles, and more.

-Gives the user a general sense of what problem this project solves and whether it is a useful project for them.
+This game provides a fun and simple way to learn programming and implement design patterns.

 ---